pldmgg/misc-powershell/README.md

     - Uses the specified gmail account to email the Verizon SMS forwarding service to send a text message to your phone notifying you of the change.

-WARNING: You may only check http://checkip.dyndns.com once every 600 seconds (and consequently, you should schedule this script to run no more than once every 600 seconds).
+IMPORTANT NOTE: You may only check http://checkip.dyndns.com once every 600 seconds (and consequently, you should schedule this script to run no more than once every 600 seconds).
 If you check http://checkip.dyndns.com more often, then it may not resolve.